 - Students are permitted to bring cell phones to school, however it is not encouraged.
-Cell phones must be turned "off," placed in their lockers and may not be used or displayed openly inside the school building during regular school hours (7:50 am to 3:00 pm). - If a student is scheduled for an after school activity (clubs, tutoring et al.), cell phone shall be kept "off" until such activity is over.
-The policy applies to any type of cell phone use: voice calls, text messages, e-mail, web browsing, photographs, videos, et al. - This rule applies (but is not limited to) other electronic devices such as digital cameras (except with prior approval by staff for school use) iPhones, iPads, bluetooth speakers, Airpods, headphones, earbuds, VR Headsets. - Students who are found in possession of a cellular telephone (or other electronic device listed above) shall have the item confiscated by RCSA staff, and will be returned directly and only to the parent/guardian.
+Cell phones must be" placed in their lockers and may not be used or displayed openly inside the school building during regular school hours. - If a student is scheduled for an after school activity (clubs, tutoring et al.), cell phone shall be kept away until such activity is over.
+The policy applies to any type of cell phone use: voice calls, text messages, e-mail, web browsing, photographs, videos, et al. - This rule applies (but is not limited to) other electronic devices such as digital cameras (except with prior approval by staff for school use) iPhones, iPads, bluetooth speakers, Airpods, headphones, earbuds, VR Headset, smart watches. - Students who are found in possession of a cellular telephone (or other electronic device listed above) shall have the item confiscated by RCSA staff, and will be returned directly and only to the parent/guardian.
 If a parent/guardian cannot pick it up, the item may also be shipped to a home address, provided that the shipping charges are pre-paid by the parent.
 At no time shall RCSA be responsible for theft, loss or damage to cell phones or other electronic devices brought onto its property.